Helqios-3/Vision-Bridge/README.md

 ### Setup

 - This GitHub repo has the modules "server.js" has dependencies on.
 However, for unforeseen problems, here are the required modules:
+- Only required module to test other host names. `npm install localtunnel`
 ```javascript
   npm install js-yaml // Node.js YAML file parser: js-yaml
   npm install --save-dev http-server   // Node.js Server